 4. Try to give non-vegetarian items (egg, fish, chicken, etc.) daily, or as often as possible, if culturally acceptable.
 If not, then give cheese, soya (“Nutrella” granules), etc. daily, or as often as possible.

 5. Amount and mode of administration: Breast feeding is continued as before.
 In between two feeds, small amount of above food items is offered.
 Let the amount be decided by baby only.
 Some babies take only ½-1 spoon; but some babies accept ½ bowl right from day-1.
 Gradually amount is increased as the baby's acceptance increases.
 As baby's solid diet increases, the interval between breastfeeds automatically increases.

-6. Commercial infant formulae are also available but provide only one advantage: that they are easy and quick to prepare.
+6. One of the advantages of Commercial infant formulae like “Cerelac” is that they are easy and quick to prepare.
 They are ideal when baby suddenly demands food or during travel etc. Otherwise home-cooked food is much better: it has no preservatives, and baby does not need transition from "infant food" to home food at a later age and is used to all that you eat from a very early age.
-Still, if one wishes to use “infant cereal”, it comes in various stages: stage-1, 2, 3 and 4.
+Even during travel one can use home-cooked foods or reconstituted home made cereal mixtures/ fruits.
+Still, if one wishes to use “infant cereal”, it comes in various stages, as you know: stage-1, 2, 3 and 4.
 You have to start from stage-1 and gradually move to stage 4 over several months.

 7. Continue iron and vitamin D supplements as advised.